 Time commitment

-Part-time learners complete one 15-point criminal justice course every term, requiring approximately 18.5 hours of study per week.
-Full-time learners complete two courses every term, requiring approximately 37.5 hours of study per week.
-Study time includes taking in course material, reflection time and writing assessments.
-Our criminal justice courses are flexible, enabling you to plan your study around your other commitments.
+Study time includes taking in course material, reflection time and writing assignments.
+Our courses are flexible, enabling you to plan your study around your other commitments — provided you meet assessment deadlines.

 Begin